 There were now two 4x4s in our party and a short while later we turned off-road into the desert.
 We drove for literally an hour or more in a featureless landscape, sand dotted with a few bushes as far as the eye could see.
 We stopped for a break to visit the ‘bush toilet’ and stepping out of the car it was like walking into a furnace as the heat was so intense.
 Eventually the volcano appeared in the distance and we entered the lava field.

 Our driver was absolutely amazing, he skillfully picked his way at walking pace across the rocks and boulders.
 Relatively speaking it wasn’t far, maybe 20k, but it took a few hours and was the bumpiest journey I’ve ever experienced.
-The camp consists of a few huts, where we relaxed and had some dinner at around 5pm.
-As the sun was setting we commenced the trek up to the crater.
+Dodom consists of a few huts, where we relaxed and had some dinner at around 5pm, and as the sun was setting we commenced the trek up to the crater.